Is an office building a public utility building?

 How to check if a building is recognized as a public utility?

-To determine whether a building is considered a public building, its function should be compared to the definition contained in the Regulation of the Minister of Infrastructure, verifying whether the facility is publicly accessible and meets needs, such as administrative, educational, or office space.
-It's also worth consulting the design documentation or the occupancy permit, where the building's classification is formally confirmed.
+To determine whether a building is considered a public building, its function should be compared to the definition contained in the Regulation of the Minister of Infrastructure (§ 3, point 6), verifying whether the facility is publicly accessible and meets needs, such as administrative, educational, or office space.
+It's also worth consulting the design documentation or occupancy permit, where the building's classification is formally confirmed.
 The ultimate proof is the provision of public services in the building, such as banking, catering, or retail, which, according to the regulations, determines its status, regardless of whether the owner is a public entity.

 Does every office building have to meet accessibility standards for people with disabilities?

 Meeting accessibility standards for people with disabilities is an absolute requirement for public buildings.
-Because office buildings are places of work and service, regulations exclude architectural barriers, requiring the installation of appropriate ramps, wide circulation routes, elevators, and accessible restrooms.
-This applies to both new investments and the modernization of existing buildings to ensure full inclusivity in accordance with building codes, which is directly linked to respect for constitutional rights.
+Because office buildings are both workplaces and places of service, regulations exclude architectural barriers, requiring the installation of appropriate ramps, wide circulation routes, elevators, and accessible restrooms.
+This applies to both new developments and the modernization of existing buildings (taking into account the planned requirements of UC68) to ensure full inclusivity in accordance with building regulations and the Accessibility Act of 2019.

 Can a private company operate in a public building?